HARDING, VINCENT.

 Citation

-[after identification of item(s)], Vincent Harding papers, Manuscript, Archives, and Rare Book Library, Emory University.
+[after identification of item(s)], Vincent Harding papers, Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University.

 Processing